How to Fix a Dry Room: 12 Best Ways to Increase Humidity in Your Home

 8. Set Vases of Water on Sunny Windowsills

 Don’t have floor HVAC registers, but have large window sills?
 Place glasses of water on the windows that receive a good deal of sun during the day.
-Over time the water will heat up and evaporate, however much more slowly than the previous method.
+Over time the water will heat up and evaporate; however, this is a much slower process.

 Vase on sunny windowsill

-9. Boil Water and Cook on the Stovetop More Often
+9. Boil Water and Frequently Cook on the Stovetop

 Potatoes boiling on a stovetop